I was wearing:

 You can also probably manage to get away with some drink tickets that you can redeem at the nightclub’s bar.
 Also, try not to be greedy with promoters, as they try to give you what they can, but it’s fair to ask if there is an open bar or drink tickets available for the group.
 Beware: drink tickets oftentimes offer only cheap alcohol, so if you get hangovers from brands like Absolut vodka, try not to be greedy with those drink tickets.

-I highly recommend to contact Carlos by sending him a direct message on Instagram Carlos by sending him a direct message on Instagram since thanks to him, this was probably one of the best Vegas trips if not the best Vegas trip I’ve ever had (and I go a lot!).
+I highly recommend to contact Carlos by sending him a direct message on Instagram Carlos by sending him a direct message on Instagram.
+Thanks to him, this was probably one of the best Vegas trips if not the best Vegas trip I’ve ever had (and I go a lot!).
 He’ll hook you up!

 Make sure to get your promoter’s contact information and keep in touch with them for your next visit to Vegas.
 Since most of the hotels are owned by one company, promoters can more than likely get you into different nightclubs, not just the same one.